 will be included.

-The smaller Spark Plugs are models M-60 and F-60 types and they have been carefully mounted inside a
+The Spark Plugs are models M-60 and F-60 types and they have been carefully mounted inside a

 beautifully made domed glass presentation case with turned and polished oak